 Sydney Theatre School ensures persons seeking enrollment in our course are treated equitably.
 Candidates are selected on the basis of their skills, aptitude and relevant qualifications, including life experience.
 Sydney Theatre School promotes a learning environment that is free from discrimination and harassment including unsolicited approaches, comments or physical contact of a sexual nature, victimisation, bullying and racial vilification.

 Entry to the Foundation Course involves the completion of an application form, personal interview and evidence of ability to meet the specific program requirements as outlined in the course information.
-Entry to the Advanced Diploma of Arts (Acting) course also requires an audition as outlined on the Audition Guidelines which can be found on the RESOURCES page of this website and successful completion of a Language, Literacy and Numeracy test.
+Entry to the Diploma and Advanced Diploma of Arts (Acting) courses also require an audition as outlined on the Audition Guidelines which can be found on the RESOURCES page of this website and successful completion of a Language, Literacy and Numeracy test.